pratham0804/Medicinal-Plant-Identification/README.md

 # Medicinal Plant Identification

 This project uses machine learning to identify medicinal plants from images.
-It supports both JPEG/JPG formats (using a TensorFlow model) and other image formats (using Vision API).
+It supports both JPEG/JPG formats (using a TensorFlow model) and other image formats.

 ## Prerequisites